-The official CKB Genesis Block Generator has now been released and is available here: https://github.com/nervosnetwork/genesis-block-generator/releases/tag/v1.0.2
+The official CKB Genesis Block Generator is available here (please use the latest released version: https://github.com/nervosnetwork/genesis-block-generator/releases

 In May of this year, we launched our testnet — ”Rylai.”
 Since launching Rylai, the Layer 1 Common Knowledge Base (CKB) of the Nervos Network has undergone over 200 days of long-term testing in a real network environment.
 All features planned for Nervos CKB mainnet launch have now been completed, and the code base was feature-freezed on Oct.
 19, 2019.